Eruchie/docker-deploy/docker_deployment.md

     n.
 To sab=ve changes to a container and giving it a new container name e.g. test

     - `sudo docker commit 721958fed728 test`

+1. Installing Docker

+    a.
+Update, inatsll and confirm the Docker version and if docker is working:

+    - `sudo apt-get update`